Order Avanafil Online

 In a hurry?
 Choose Click and Collect and pick up your order after just 3 hours from a Superdrug Pharmacy.

-Avanafil was approved for use in the UK in 2012, and was designed to be quick-acting and highly selective as a medicine (this means there is a bigger increase in the effect of the medication as you increase the dose).
-Avanafil is the active ingredient in the drugs Spedra and Stendra.
+- It was designed to be quick-acting and highly selective (this means there is a bigger increase in the effect of the medication as you increase the dose)

 |How quickly does it start working?||15-30 mins||30 mins||60 mins|

 |Is it strongly affected by alcohol or fatty foods?||No||Yes||Yes|